gangeshwari12/gangeshwari12.github.io/README.md

 - Resolved several support tickets, was given a spot award for resolving a complex issue with a topline customer and consistently called out as one of the superstar performers for 3 quarters for resolving customer issues.
 - Presented story telling sessions on technical topics to a wide audience in the team.

-**Senior Software Engineer @ Amazon| Seattle, USA (_Mar 2017 - Oct 2018_)**
+**Software Engineer @ Amazon| Seattle, USA (_Mar 2017 - Oct 2018_)**
 - Backend development of Amazon’s A/B testing Experimentation Platform called Weblab.
 - Designed and developed a ‘User viewed Metric Delays’ reporting and monitoring system that enabled high visibility into customer pain impacting their decision making.
-- Developed and launched a feature that lists triggering counts and page types for experiments that successfully enabled 40% reduction of stale experiments, ensuring safe deactivation of 1k+ stale experiments and is being used by close to 400 users daily for risk and activation monitoring.
-This feature was highly commended by several customers.
+- Developed and launched a feature that lists triggering counts and page types for experiments that successfully enabled 40% reduction of stale ones, used by 500+ daily users.
-- Developed an API utility called ‘Bullseye fetcher’ and launched custom segmentation to add targeted segment customer data for running experiment analyses reports.
+- Developed ‘Build Lights’ Tool as a side project to monitor status of Build pipelines to drive immediate attention to the team to fix pipeline failures.
 - Interaction with customers through tickets and in person office hours and worked on root cause and resolution of operational tickets.
-(Hadoop, Amazon SWF, EMR, Step functions) Developed ‘Build Lights’ Tool as a side project to monitor status of Build pipelines to drive immediate attention to the team to fix pipeline failures.

 **Software Engineer @ Notify Technology| Ohio, USA (_Mar 2016 - Mar 2017_)**
 - Full stack development of MDM.
 Developed new features for iOS 9 enhancements.
-- Designed and developed Geofencing device detection feature.
+- Designed and developed Geofencing device detection feature, supported 20K+ Mac OS X deployments.

 **Software Engineer @ Ford Motor Company| Chennai, India (_Jul 2012 - Jul 2014_)**
 - Supported critical plant apps used by 32K users across 72 global plants; received “Top Achiever” award (Top 5%).